 Time-saving: Plann’s scheduling feature allows users to plan and schedule their posts in advance, which saves time and effort.

 Multi-platform: The tool supports multiple social media platforms, which makes it convenient for users to manage all their accounts in one place.

-Although also available for Twitter, Facebook and Pinterest, Latergram is often one of the most cited when it comes to scheduling Instagram posts.
-The platform allows all content to be previewed, generating a post calendar so you can better analyze the content distribution and also check on Instagram for example if the feed is harmonious.
+Although also available for Twitter, Facebook, and Pinterest, Latergram is often one of the most cited when it comes to scheduling Instagram posts.
+The platform allows all content to be previewed, generating a post calendar so you can better analyze the content distribution and also check on Instagram, for example, if the feed is harmonious.

 TweetDeck is a free tweet scheduling tool with advanced features that are ideal for those working specifically with Twitter.
-In addition to scheduling tweets, you can check post engagement, access direct messages, mentions, and other important functionalities.
+In addition to scheduling tweets, you can check post engagement, and access direct messages, mentions, and other important functionalities.